degdigital/skeletor/README.md

 ##### bundle.polyfills
 Type: `Array`
 A list of polyfills to apply to this bundle.
-Each item in this setting is a file path to a polyfill script relative to the Javascript directory.
+Each item in this setting is a file path to a polyfill script relative to the Javascript root directory.
 See the [Polyfilled Bundles](#polyfilled-bundles) section for more information.

 ### Listen Task Configuration
 By default, the `listen` task will watch for asset file changes and run a `build` task when changes occur.
 This behavior is configurable: